 Unfinished brasses, for example, will tarnish, turning that familiar warm brown of untended brass.
 Gunmetal Distressed will become even more distressed with age and use.

 If you are contemplating one of these finishes, just keep in mind that the finish you see when the faucet is first installed is not the finish you will see a few months later.
 The changes are normal and expected and not a finish defect.
+Like most faucet companies, Graff does not show images of what the finishes will look like as they age, so a living finish has an unknown future, leaving you to guess how it will appear one, two, and ten years from new.

 If you don't want your finish to change over time, do not select a living finish.